By Karl Younkman

 The Cardinals pulled within one 32-31 with 1:52 left in the game and again 34-33 with a minute and a half left.
 That was it for South Haven as Norwich salted the game away with freethrows.
 Tristian Wallace sank 3 of 4 foul shots in the last minute to ice it for the Eagles.

-Page 2 of 2 - The turnovers didn't come as often for South Haven in the 2nd half and they ended the game with 16 while Norwich lost the ball 19 times.
+The turnovers didn't come as often for South Haven in the 2nd half and they ended the game with 16 while Norwich lost the ball 19 times.
 In the rebound department, Norwich held sway with 37 total to 27 for the Cardinals.

 Hawkins led the scoring for South Haven with 8 points followed by Braydyn Wilkey with 6 points and Tanner Creed netting 4.
 Jacob Norris led the Eagles with 8 points with Garrett Wise and Cale Goebel scoring 7 each.